Building a better code review process

 When reviewing, don’t try to look directly at the code first.
 Instead, look at the log file that has errors and critical events to figure out what problems this code would have.

 Put yourself into the shoes of the ultimate user and improve your code.
-Just like a user, try finding bugs using edge cases and typical use cases – you’ll find something by one way or another.
+Just like a user, try finding bugs using edge cases and typical use cases – you’ll find something in one way or another.
 This also makes sure that you ignore a less technical debt also making your code clean, both top reasons to do code review process.

 Calculated changes and risks